 About Touch of Life Technologies (Toltech)

 Touch of Life Technologies is a medical education company that develops and sells interactive software.
-Touch of Life Technologies products provide a virtual learning environment combining state-of-the-art interactive technology with real anatomy from the National Library of Medicine’s Visible Human Project® as well as higher resolution images.
-In business for two decades, Touch of Life Technologies collaborates with professional medical societies, educators and practicing professionals to create and test next-generation tools to educate and train a wide range of healthcare professionals and students.
-For more information, visit www.toltech.net or call 800-329-2979.
+Touch of Life Technologies products provide a virtual learning environment combining state-of-the-art interactive technology with real anatomy from the National Library of Medicine’s Visible Human Project®, as well as higher resolution images.
+In business for two decades, Touch of Life Technologies collaborates with professional medical societies, educators, and practicing professionals to create and test next-generation tools to educate and train a wide range of healthcare professionals and students.
+For more information, visit www.toltech.net or call 800.329.2979.

 About Parker University